rust-lang/rust/text/0000-async_await.md

 today:

 - Async and await notation.
-- An implicit concurrent runtime, often called "greenthreading," such as communicating sequential processes (e.g. Go) or an actor model (e.g. Erlang).
+- An implicit concurrent runtime, often called "green-threading," such as communicating sequential processes (e.g. Go) or an actor model (e.g. Erlang).
 - Monadic transformations on lazily evaluated code, such as do notation (e.g.
   Haskell).